-Provided funding is available, Maria offers select scholarship aid to students based on financial need and academic achievement.
+Provided funding is available, Maria offers select scholarship aid to students based on financial need, academic program, and academic achievement.
+If awarded, the fund is not modifiable.
 The application is available on the College website.
+Criteria for each scholarship can be found at https://mariacollege.edu/admiss ions/financial-aid-fafsa/scholarships.
+Students must apply by required deadlines.